BradyBangasser/BradyBangasser/README.md

 Most of what I build comes from the same itch: finding elegant solutions to ugly problems, and turning something fragile into something you can depend on.
-That has meant running my own hybrid cloud across on-prem and AWS and building encrypted distributed systems from scratch.
+That has meant running my own hybrid cloud across on-prem, AWS, Oracle Cloud, GHP, Helzner, and Azure and building secure and private distributed systems from scratch.
 I care about the parts that decide whether a system is actually reliable: observability, failure domains, and clean automation.